roadrunner-server/roadrunner-docs/docs/en/intro/config.md

         # If the job has priority set to 0, it will inherit the pipeline's priority.
 Default: 10.
         priority: 10

-        # Number of job to prefetch from the driver.
+        # Number of job to prefetch from the driver until ACK/NACK.
         #
         # Default: 100_000.
         prefetch: 10000